IndexCompilerasmjit::VirtReg

 Returns the virtual register size.

-uint32_t VirtReg::alignment() constnoexcept[¶]
+uint32_t VirtReg::alignment() constnodiscardnoexcept[¶]

-Returns the virtual register alignment.
+Returns the virtual register alignment required for memory operations (load/spill).

 Returns the virtual register type id.

-uint32_t VirtReg::weight() constnoexcept[¶]
+uint32_t VirtReg::weight() constnodiscardnoexcept[¶]

 Returns the virtual register weight - the register allocator can use it as explicit hint for alloc/spill decisions.

-void VirtReg::setWeight(
+void VirtReg::set_weight(

 uint32_t weight